-The Refined Products business leases the Moose Jaw Facility from the Infrastructure segment, and is responsible for sourcing the crude oil processed by the Moose Jaw Facility and marketing the refined products that are produced by the facility.
-The Moose Jaw Facility has approximately 1.0 million barrels of storage capacity onsite and in the U.S., and access to over 1,000 leased railcars.
+The Refined Products business leases the Moose Jaw Facility from the Infrastructure segment and is responsible for sourcing the crude oil processed by the Moose Jaw Facility and marketing the refined products that are produced by the facility.
+The Moose Jaw Facility has approximately 1.0 million barrels of storage capacity onsite, with an additional 380,000 barrels offsite in Canada and in the U.S., and access to over 1,200 leased railcars.
 The Marketing segment seeks to generate margins within the Refined Products business by selling finished products into high value markets.